technocapeman/OptimizeWindows10/README.md

 - Set the execution policy to unrestricted
 - Then, run the script and restart your computer when prompted to do so

+Any errors that are shown can be ignored.
 Enjoy your speedy Windows 10 experience!

 ## Credits